Prabhas: I Don't Know If There Will Be Baahubali 3

 The making of the film took over two years and it will be released in Telugu, Hindi, Tamil, Malayalam and Kannada.
 Other than Prabhas and Shraddha, the movie also stars Arun Vijay, Jackie Shroff, Neil Nitin Mukesh and Mandira Bedi in pivotal roles.

-IB Times reports that Amazon Prime has shelled out Rs 42 crore for the digital rights of Saaho and this deal includes the rights of over the top (OTT) platforms for its Telugu Tamil and Malayalam versions.
+IB Times reports that Amazon Prime has shelled out Rs 42 crore for the digital rights of Saaho and this deal includes the rights of over the top (OTT) platforms for its Telugu, Tamil and Malayalam versions.